 Writing Groups

-Get feedback on your writing.
-Start a writing group where you can read and evaluate each other's writing.
+Get feedback on your writing by starting a group where you can read and evaluate each other's work.
 Attend the Student Writing Retreat, an off-campus writing workshop lead by English Department faculty.

 Readings